The word "church" in our Bibles has alarming roots. Why did the translators use it?

 Woman, believe Me, an hour is coming when neither in this mountain nor in Jerusalem will you worship the Father.
 You worship what you do not know; we worship what we know, for salvation is from the Jews.
 But an hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for such people the Father seeks to be His worshipers.
 God is spirit, and those who worship Him must worship in spirit and truth.
 (John 4:21-24)

 Jesus demonstrated an interest in the people, his sheep.
-He led them, taught them, healed them, and then sent them out to do the same.
+He led, taught, healed, and then sent them out to do the same.
 He was not interested in larger stalls or larger flocks but that they would be equipped to go out to do as he did, and so to every nation.

-Ekklesia is about calling out and equipping people for the purpose of governing—a Senate!
+Ekklesia is about calling out and equipping people to govern—a Senate!
 He was not trying to grow institutions or corporations!

 Articles you might find enlightening: